naman-verma-01/shikkhoniFrontend/README.md

   cd ./src/routes.js
 ```

-### Directory with all main pages of this project - [HomePage/Dashboard Page, New Customer Page]
+### Directory with all main pages of this project - [HomePage/Dashboard Page, New File Page, Login/Register Page]
 ```bash
   cd ./src/pages/
 ```